Cookie Policy

 1. Scope and audience

 Our site is aimed at professionals evaluating domain intelligence and brand-protection advisory.
-Cookies help us deliver a stable reading experience for long methodology articles, protect forms, and—if you agree—understand which topics resonate across regions and industries without building unrelated consumer ad profiles.
+Cookies help us deliver a stable reading experience for long methodology articles, keep the site secure, and—if you agree—understand which topics resonate across regions and industries without building unrelated consumer ad profiles.

 2. What cookies are